WalkerGriggs/hellosb/README.md

 Build the project like any Go project.
 Dependencies are vendored.

 ```
-$ go build -o hellosb cmd/hellosb-server/main.go
+$ go build -o hellosb
 ```

-`go-swagger` generates a number of configurable flags out of the box.
-Some may be relevant to your use case.
-Check flags with `./hellosb --help`

-TLS is untested at the moment, so a reasonable place to start is:
+Check flags with `./hellosb --help`, but a reasonable place to start is:

 ```
-$ ./hellosb --scheme http --port 3000
+$ ./hellosb server --host localhost --port 3000
 ```

 ### Embedded